 Many childhood habits and genetic traits risk an improper growth of permanent teeth later on.
 Relief comes in the form of early orthodontic treatments, which can begin in a child as young as seven years old and significantly reduce the risk of conditions such as crowded or crooked teeth and jaw problems.
 One such treatment uses orthodontic expanders.

-What is an Expander?
+What is a Palate Expander?

 Children who have a crossbite issue lack the space for permanent teeth to grow correctly.
 Palate expanders are cemented plates placed on the roof of your child’s mouth to widen the jaw and create more space.
 They work on the principle that the bone structures in children and preteens are still in their growing phase and hence more susceptible to widen easily.

-How do Expanders work?
+How do Palate Expanders Work?

 The shape of your child’s jaw expander will depend on his/her jaw structure and hence is custom-made to complement the natural shape.
 The expander is made of two separate sides joined by a screw in the middle.
 Once it is cemented inside the mouth, it will be your job to turn that screw using a special key as instructed by the orthodontist.
 The gentle pressure created with this tightening will shift the bones and eventually create the required space.
 Stabilizing the change will require leaving the plate in place for a few months.

-Types of Palate Expanders for Kids:
+Types of Palate Expanders for Kids

 Depending on the age of your kid and the shape of their palate, the orthodontist will suggest either of the below-mentioned palate expanders: